 Each year, parents can borrow up to the student’s annual cost of attendance (minus any other financial aid).

-Students whose parents are unable to obtain a credit approval for a PLUS loan may qualify for additional funding through the Federal Stafford loan program.
+Students whose parents are unable to obtain a credit approval for a PLUS loan may qualify for additional funding through the Federal Direct Student Loan program.
 Parents who wish to apply for a PLUS loan must first complete a FAFSA form.